Death-Raider13/MarketHub/text/SELAR_COMPARISON_ANALYSIS.md

-# 🎯 MarketHub vs Selar - Comprehensive Gap Analysis
+# 🎯 FEROMARKETHUB vs Selar - Comprehensive Gap Analysis

 ## Executive Summary

-As a senior web developer familiar with Selar's platform, I've analyzed your MarketHub marketplace and identified critical gaps that need to be addressed to match Selar's functionality. **Your platform is currently 60% complete** for a Selar-like experience.
+As a senior web developer familiar with Selar's platform, I've analyzed your FEROMARKETHUB marketplace and identified critical gaps that need to be addressed to match Selar's functionality. **Your platform is currently 60% complete** for a Selar-like experience.

 ---